 - You started a project and realized that you didn't like it all that much after all so you don't want to finish it.

-- You've used the item for a long time but it has worn out its welcome in your home and you don't want to keep it anymore even though the yarn is still good.
+- You don't want to keep the crocheted item anymore even though the yarn is still good.

-- Or maybe you found crochet items in a thrift store made by someone else and you just want to use the yarn.
+- You found crochet item made by someone else and you just want to use the yarn.

 Regardless of the reason, you may decide to frog an entire crochet item, ripping back those stitches to the very beginning to recycle the yarn.